-The Main Line Conservatory of Music is the perfect environment for serious and gifted young pianists, ages 5 through 18.
+The Main Line Conservatory of Music is the perfect environment for serious and gifted young pianists, ages 6 through 18, as well as adult pianists.
 The school provides the best possible education to develop each student’s love of music and pianistic skill, whether as a life-long joy or as a profession.

 Kodály Musicianship Classes